hip911/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part2--APImanagement.md

 	```
 This part of the configuration assigns a VPC to the Lambda function, so it can communicate with Elasticache.

-Repeat those steps on `authrepSync` folder too.
+Repeat the same steps for the `s-function.json` file in the `authrepSync` folder too.

-We are now done with the settings of our Lambda functions that represent the 3scale custom authorizer.
+We are now done with the settings for our Lambda functions that represent the 3scale custom authorizer.

 Now finally, let's deploy these two Lambda functions using Serverless again: